SUPERINTENDENT DR. RAYMOND HAYNES

 SUPERINTENDENT'S YEAR IN REVIEW 2023-2024

-Dr. Haynes has been a member of the Hampton City Schools (HCS) Division Leadership Team since 2014, first as executive director of schools (2014-2019) and later as chief of secondary school leadership (2019-2023).
-He was instrumental in leading efforts that reduced the dropout rate from 14.1% in 2018 to 0.62% in 2022, while also expanding community and business partnerships from 80 to more than 400 partners across 16 industries to support the Academies of Hampton.
+Dr. Haynes has served on Hampton’s Division Leadership Team since 2014, first as Executive Director of Schools (2014–2019) and later as Chief of Secondary School Leadership (2019–2023).
+During that time, he helped reduce the division’s dropout rate from 14.1% in 2018 to 0.62% in 2022 while expanding community and business partnerships from 80 to more than 400 partners across 16 industries supporting the Academies of Hampton.

 .